rob-scape/hgw-mod1-firmwares/README.md

 Bezier curve random CV generator by Hagiwo adapted for Mod1 and added a second Spike/Jitter Bezier mode, accesible via button.
 Spike, jitter probability and spike length can be fine tuned in code.
 I think i settled for nicely erratic not too random values in the spike mode.

  # sample and hold with slew
  Classical sample and hold function.
-Sample and hold output on F4, if nothing is patched into sample input F2 an internal sample source is used.
-With pot 1 you can choose internal noise source.
+Sample and hold output on F4, triggered by button or F1 trigger in.
+ If nothing is patched into sample input F2 an internal sample source is used.
+Pot1 is a bias for the internal noise.
+In the middle position truly random, fully clockwise shifts towards higher values, fully counter clockwise shifts towards lower values.
+Pot3  is gain/level.
- Slewed output on F3, Pot 2 controls time constant of the slew.
-Button and F1 input are used as triggers.
+ Slewed output on F3 with Pot 2 controling time constant of the slew.

  To Do: Currently slewed output is very jittery, should be stabilized.

 ## mod1 general Hardware Configuration